-At Shapiro Law Firm, P.A., our Tallahassee personal injury lawyer knows how dangerous it can be to ride motorcycles.
-In 2010, 4,502 motorcyclists were killed in traffic accidents in the U.S., a slight increase from the 4,469 in 2009.
-In addition, over 83,000 motorcyclists were injured.
+At Shapiro Law Firm, P.A., our Tallahassee motorcycle accident lawyer knows how dangerous it can be to ride motorcycles.
+Thousands of motorcyclists are killed in traffic accidents in the U.S. per year, and tens of thousands are injured.
 Many of these injuries and deaths could have been prevented if more motorcycle riders and their passengers wore helmets.
-Wearing a helmet lowers a motorcycle rider's risk of fatal injury by 37%.
-Despite the documented effectiveness of helmets, many motorcyclists choose not to wear them, especially when state laws don't require helmet use.

 In Florida, Motorcyclists are subject to the same speed restrictions as other vehicles.
 All motorcyclists are required to drive at a speed that is reasonable and prudent.
 Fla.
 Stat. § 316.183.

 Any speed in excess of the following speeds is evidence of unreasonable driving:

 - 25 mph in a business or residential district

 - 65 mph in other location